 All members of the Committee are financially literate and have an appropriate understanding of the mining industry.
 The Chairman, Mr Owen Hegarty has relevant qualifications with a Bachelor of Economics (Hons) and experience by virtue of being a director on other ASX listed companies.
-Mr Ralph Morgan has relevant qualifications, holding a BA (Political Science, Yale University) and MPhil (Russian and East European Studies, Oxford University) and relevant experience gained through being a board member of PJSC Magnitogorsk Iron & Steel Works, where he serves on the Audit Committee and the Committee for Nominations and Remuneration and previously as an executive Board member at PJSC MMK Norilsk Nickel.
+Mr Ralph Morgan has relevant qualifications, holding a BA (Political Science, Yale University) and MPhil (Russian and East European Studies, Oxford University) and relevant experience gained through being a member of the Audit Committee of PJSC Magnitorgorsk Iron & Steel Works and Board experience with PJSC MMK Norilsk Nickel.
 Mr Tagir Sitdekov has relevant qualifications with an MBA (University of Chicago Booth School of Business, London) and experience as a CFO at power generating company OJSC Sochi TES (a subsidiary of RAO Unified Energy System of Russia), and prior to that role he was a Senior Consultant at Creditanstalt Investment Bank for 2 years.